Jumanji: Welcome to the Jungle: Home media

 Jumanji: Welcome to the Jungle was released on Digital HD on March 6, 2018, and on DVD, Blu-ray, Blu-ray 3D (excluding North America) and 4K Ultra HD Blu-ray on March 20, while still in theaters.
 The Blu-ray and digital versions include two additional featurettes: "Surviving the Jungle: Spectacular Stunts!" and "Book to Board Game to Big Screen & Beyond!
 Celebrating The Legacy of Jumanji".
 Jumanji: Welcome to the Jungle made a revenue of $65 million from home video sales with 3.4 million units sold, making it the seventh best-selling title of 2018.

 In April 2021, Sony signed a deal giving Disney access to their legacy content, including the Jumanji franchise to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.

+The film would eventually be added to Disney+ in select international regions along with the original 1995 film on February 1, 2026.